Epistemic democracy: Systemic Approaches

+Reflexivity

-Reflexivity: Although not describing themselves as epistemic democrats, Jack Knight and James Johnson offer an alternative argument based on the concept of reflexivity.
+Although not describing themselves as epistemic democrats, Jack Knight and James Johnson offer an alternative argument based on the concept of reflexivity.
 They distinguish between first-order institutions which aim to directly address social problems and second-order institutions which aim to coordinate and select between institutions at the first-order.
-The task of a second-order institution is therefore to coordinate ‘the ongoing process of selecting, implementing and maintaining effective institutional arrangements’, and sustaining an ‘experimental environment that can enhance our knowledge’ of when institutions produce good consequences Democracy is then said to have priority at the second-order because it operates in a reflexive manner.
-The reflexivity of democratic arrangements derives from the fact that they require ‘relevant parties to assert, defend, and revise their own views and to entertain, challenge, or accept those of others.
-It derives, in other words, from ongoing disagreement and conflict’.
+The task of a second-order institution is therefore to coordinate "the ongoing process of selecting, implementing and maintaining effective institutional arrangements," and sustaining an "experimental environment that can enhance our knowledge" of when institutions produce good consequences Democracy is then said to have priority at the second-order because it operates in a reflexive manner.
+The reflexivity of democratic arrangements derives from the fact that they require "relevant parties to assert, defend, and revise their own views and to entertain, challenge, or accept those of others.
+It derives, in other words, from ongoing disagreement and conflict."
 There has, however, been debate over whether democracy best provides this kind of reflexivity.
 Some authors, for instance, have claimed that reflexivity is more likely to be achieved by decentralised processes, such as system of polycentricity or markets.

-Alternatives to Democracy
+Alternatives

-Given its aim of defending democracy on epistemic grounds, work on epistemic democracy is closely connected with work which advocates for alternatives political institutions for epistemic reasons.
+Given its aim of defending democracy on epistemic grounds, work on epistemic democracy is closely connected with work which advocates for alternative political institutions for epistemic reasons.
 In the contemporary debate, four alternatives or part alternatives have received most discussion.